f4exb/sdrangel/plugins/channeltx/modnfm/readme.md

 Left click to switch to the audio input.
 You must switch it off to make other inputs available.

 Right click to select audio input device.
 See [audio management documentation](../../../sdrgui/audio.md) for details.

+<h4>10.5: Audio input compression</h4>

+Toggles the compressor for the audio input.

 <h3>11: Audio feedback</h3>